stu73/uniclass/README.md

 uniclass
 ========

+This archive remains here as a legacy archive from CPIC.

+For the newest and most up to date versions of Uniclass, see https://www.thenbs.com/our-tools/uniclass-2015

 This is the public development release of Uniclass2, the UK construction classification system for use and feedback.

-For information or feedback please contact info@cpic.org.uk

 This work has not been finalised by the CPIC Committee.